About the Speakers

 With more than 25 years of experience in air and ground transportation management, Tina Quigley is an expert at getting people, projects, and big ideas from Point A to Point B.

-Quigley currently serves as the Senior Vice President of Business Strategy for Virgin Trains, helping lead the game-changing initiative that will finally link Las Vegas and Southern California via high-speed rail.
-In this role, she will focus on enhancing multi-modal, end-to-end connectivity for the millions of riders expected to travel between the Las Vegas Valley and its largest tourism market.
+Quigley recently served as the Senior Vice President of Business Strategy for Virgin Trains, helping lead the game-changing initiative that will finally link Las Vegas and Southern California via high-speed rail.
+In this role, she focused on enhancing multi-modal, end-to-end connectivity for the millions of riders expected to travel between the Las Vegas Valley and its largest tourism market.

 Quigley began her career as a manager at McCarran International Airport, one of the nation’s busiest airports.
 She is a licensed pilot and holds a Bachelor of Science degree in Aviation Business and Planning from Embry Riddle Aeronautical University.